-Stage Beyond is an award winning Theatre Company for adults with learning disabilities.
+Stage Beyond is an award-winning Theatre Company empowering adults with learning disabilities.
 We offer professional arts training in a variety of disciplines.
 Our aims are to encourage self-esteem, sociability and life skills.
+Our main ethos is that when equipped with the tools and support to showcase their talent, every company member has the ability to shine.

 What do we do?